 GraduateJordan graduated in 2014 with degrees in public service administration and in industrial relations/human resources.
 He is currently the Human Resources Generalist at Summersville Regional Medical Center.
-Justin also serves as a delegate for the West Virginia legislature representing the 41st district.
+Jordan also serves as a delegate for the West Virginia legislature representing the 41st district.
 He was appointed the Chairman of the Committee on Small Business & Economic Development and is also serving on the Government Organization Committee, the Health and Human Resources Committee and the Committee on Industry & Labor.

 Alisa Sevy, '14